 "1.0" mean Line 1 , first char.
 Similarly END is the string end including the line break.
-To remove line break we have to modify like this.
+To remove the line break at the end, modify it as follows.

 t1.get("1.0",'end-1c')